uwarring82/AdvLab_Guide/Main.md

 2. **Report problems immediately.** If something breaks, sparks, leaks, or behaves unexpectedly, tell someone at once.
 3. **Never work alone with hazardous equipment.** Check the experiment guide for when a second person is required.

-**Consequence of violation:** Immediate removal from the laboratory for that session.
+**Consequence of violation:** Immediate removal from the laboratory for safety reasons.
 Repeated violations result in exclusion from the course (students) or removal from the role (tutors).

 -----